RBI Grade B 2025 Preparation Strategy & Exam Analysis

 Having said that, if you devise a well – rounded preparation strategy which includes a time-bound & disciplined study plan, analyze the papers of the past years and ensure to cover syllabus in a comprehensive manner, then I can say you are on the right track to clear the exam!

-However, ticking all these right boxes can take up a lot of your time and efforts.
+However, ticking all these right boxes can take up a lot of your time and effort.

 And so, to help you enhance your preparation within a limited amount of time, in this section I will discuss all the key aspects of the RBI Grade B preparation strategy.